Anubhav-developr/httpsgame/readme.txt

-this is to check https server
+this is to check https server with me